 - Global player IKEA from Sweden entered the Indonesian market in 2014.

-Handicraft in Java and Bali
+Wooden Furniture and Handicraft in Java and Bali

-Fill the form below and we’ll reply with a quote and overview of the process your industry.
+Fill in the form below and we will provide you with a quote and overview of handicraft and furniture sector in Indonesia.